Skara Brae

-Skara Brae /ˈskærə ˈbreɪ/ is a stone-built Neolithic settlement, located on the Bay of Skaill in the parish of Sandwick, on the west coast of Mainland, the largest island in the Orkney archipelago of Scotland.
-It consisted of ten clustered houses, made of flagstones, in earthen dams that provided support for the walls; the houses included stone hearths, beds, and cupboards.
-A primitive sewer system, with "toilets" and drains in each house, included water used to flush waste into a drain and out to the ocean.
+Skara Brae (/ˈskærə ˈbreɪ/) is a stone-built Neolithic settlement located along the Bay of Skaill on the west coast of Mainland, Orkney.
+The site was discovered following a storm exposing the presence of stone structures within the coastal sand dunes.
+Today, ten structures and four passageways are visible, as well as the remains of stone furniture and fixtures.

 The site was occupied from roughly 3180 BC to around 2500 BC and is Europe's most complete Neolithic village.
 Skara Brae gained UNESCO World Heritage Site status as one of four sites making up "The Heart of Neolithic Orkney".
-Older than Stonehenge and the Great Pyramids of Giza, it has been called the "Scottish Pompeii" because of its excellent preservation.

 Care of the site is the responsibility of Historic Environment Scotland which works with partners in managing the site: Orkney Islands Council, NatureScot (Scottish Natural Heritage), and the Royal Society for the Protection of Birds.
-Visitors to the site are welcome during much of the year.
+Visitors to the site are welcome year-round.

-Uncovered by a storm in 1850, the coastal site may now be at risk from natural erosion.
+Name and etymology

+The modern name Skara Brae reflects the layered linguistic history of Orkney, where elements from Old Norse and Scots frequently appear in place names.
+The word brae is a Scots term meaning "slope" or "hillside", commonly used in Scotland to describe rising ground or a bank above lower land.

+The first element, Skara, derives from earlier recorded forms such as Skerrabra or Styerrabrae, names originally applied to the grassy mound that once covered the buried settlement.
+Since the archeological site's discovery and excavation, the name has been adopted in referring to the Neolithic village.